dj-jayu/Next-letter-predictor/README.md

 First it downloads the text from publicly available books at https://www.gutenberg.org., saves it to a file, and uses the content to create frequency tables for the prediction.

-When running, choose a book by enter one of the following names:
+When running, choose a book by entering one of the following names:

     $ python3 main.py [Frankenstein, Pride and Prejudice, Dracula, and Moby Dick]